Research Type: Report

 Klimaat en Vlees Supermarkt Scorecard

-11th Oct 22 by Anneke Boersma
+11th Oct 22 by Bobby Allen

 De zes grootste supermarkten in Nederland hebben samen bijna 90% van het marktaandeel voor levensmiddelen in handen en voor veel mensen is naar de supermarkt gaan de enige optie om voedsel te kopen.
 Met deze scorecard wil Feedback EU de top 6 Nederlandse supermarkten beoordelen op hun transparantie, ambities en acties: nemen zij de verantwoordelijkheid om de klimaatcrisis aan te pakken en minder vlees en zuivel te verkopen?
 Bekijk hoe goed jouw supermarkt scoort.